Juilliard Quintet featuring Ron Blake, Carl Allen,

 recording for Verve Records in 1998.

-Kenny Barron’s own recordings for Verve have earned him nine
+Kenny Barron’s own recordings for Verve have

-followed by the Brazilian influenced “Sambao” and most
+Time” followed by the Brazilian influenced “Sambao”

-went to “Spirit Song”, “Night and the City”
+nominations went to “Spirit Song”, “Night and

-(for album and solo performance).
+nominations (for album and solo performance).

-In 2005 Barron was inducted into the American Jazz Hall of Fame
+In 2005 Barron was inducted into the American Jazz

-the world over as a master of performance and composition.
+he is recognised the world over as a master of performance and composition.

 Ben Wolfe biography